waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 | First body part | Second cell  |
 | Second line     | foo          |

-## Evolution 2 | Competition results: Position - X/X | Percentile - X%
+## Evolution 2 | Competition results: Position - 24/29 | Percentile - 83%
 ----

 During the 8th October tournament we found out that our offensive agent was continuously exceeding the time limit to make a move and crashing.